Maktoum bin Mohammed Al Maktoum: Decisions as Minister of Finance

 In November 2021, Maktoum formed the Dubai Markets Supervisory Committee, which he chairs, to develop strategy and policy for the Dubai Financial Market.

 Also in November 2021, he launched the Future District Fund, worth AED 1 billion, to invest in technology start-ups and incentivizing technology companies to list in the Dubai Financial Market.
 The Fund's set target was to establish 1,000 companies within five years of its setup.
 Maktoum appointed Sharif El-Badawi as CEO of the Future District Fund.

 In October 2021, Maktoum bin Mohammed bin Rashid Al Maktoum, along with his father and three brothers, launched the Hatta Master Development Plan to develop the Hatta region as a business and tourism hub.

 Personal life

 On 15 May 2019, he married Maryam bint Butti bin Maktoum Al Maktoum, on the same day that his brothers Hamdan and Ahmed also married.
 On 6 June 2019, he and his brothers celebrated the royal wedding together at the Dubai World Trade Center.
-Together with his wife, he has four daughters:
+Together with his wife, he has five daughters: